MrKaszeba19/PapajLang/README.md

 - In order to specify your output, you can execute rpn with a flag (e.g. `rpn "2 3.4 + 4.5 *" -i` provides an output of rounded integer).
 Type a command `rpn help` to check out the available flags in this program.
 - If you need help, you can type `rpn help`.

+**Flags' functionalities don't work right now, they will be reimplemented and improved by the version of 0.4.0**

 ### GUI Application
 - Open an app executable.
 - In order to compute an RPN expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.